sungnga/react-ecommerce/react-frontend/README.md

         loadOrders();
       }, []);
       ```
-    - Write a noOrders method that displays a "No Orders" text to the user if there's no orders
+    - Write a showOrdersLength method that displays total orders based on the current orders state when the component mounts
-      - This method takes orders from state as argument
+      - This method takes no argument
-      - Use a condition to check if the length of the orders array is less than 1
+      - Write an if statement to check if orders.length is greater than 0
+      - If it is, display the total orders from orders.length
-      - If it is, display the "No Orders" text
+      - If it isn't, display the text "No Orders"
       ```javascript
-      const noOrders = (orders) => {
+      const showOrdersLength = () => {
-        return orders.length < 1 ? <h4>No orders</h4> : null;
+        if (orders.length > 0) {
+          return (
+            <h1 className='text-danger display-2'>Total orders: {orders.length}</h1>
+          );
+        } else {
+          return <h1 className='text-danger'>No orders</h1>;
+        }
       };
       ```
-    - Lastly, use Layout component to render the noOrders() method and display the orders in json string format for now
+    - Lastly, use Layout component to render the showOrdersLength() method and display all the orders in json string format for now
       ```javascript
       <Layout
         title='Orders'